magento/devdocs/src/contributor-guide/dod/automated-tests.md

 *  Web API endpoints must have functional test coverage via api-functional tests.
 These tests should ensure that the endpoints behave in accordance to their service contracts regardless of the actual concrete implementation that may be loaded.
 *  For UI-related code, there are some circumstances where it is not possible to cover changes with unit or integration tests.
 In these cases the appropriate type of coverage would be a functional test but this is a last resort only.

-  However, aside from those cases UI functional tests should only be used to cover P0/P1 testing scenarios.
+However, aside from those cases, UI functional tests should only be used to cover P0/P1 testing scenarios.
 If there are no scenarios available to make this decision, a product owner must be consulted for approval of new tests.

 If there is a scenario that is not classified as a P0/P1 but should be, have a discussion with the product owner to get it elevated.

 See [Functional Tests][0].

-### Unit Tests
+### Unit tests

 There are a small number of use cases for unit tests in Magento.
 The nature of our code and development practices make it increasingly hard to write and maintain high-quality unit tests.
 Many of them end up being replaced by integration tests or are practically useless from the beginning due to how much mocking is needed to make them pass.